 At Golden Hill School we aim to provide a broad and balanced education to all pupils.
 Many of our children are working below age-related expectations and it is our aim to improve their understanding and close the gap in their learning.
 Information from the mainstream school, and effective teacher assessment, ensure that the children access Maths at the right level for them.
-This may include working at a Year group which is lower than their actual year group or accessing an intervention programme e.g. INS, Rapid Maths.
+This may include working at a Year group which is lower than their actual year group.

-We also recognise, and aim to make provision for, pupils who have a particular ability in mathematics.
+We also recognise, and aim to make provision for, pupils who have a particular ability in mathematics and ensure that these children have access to deeper learning.